robblanco/robblanco.github.io/proofware.md

 * ... and more!

-Some of this work is publicly available as free and open source software, while more experimental, embryonic projects patiently bid their time.
+Some of this work is publicly available as free and open source software, while more experimental, embryonic projects patiently bide their time.

 Previously, I have worked as a software engineer building and maintaining complex software systems for insurance, as well as built high-performance